A Comprehensive Guide to Google’s Core Web Vitals

 Interpreting the Metrics

 Once you have your Core Web Vitals scores in hand, the real fun begins—interpreting them.
-Google’s tools will tell you if your scores are “good,” “needs improvement,” or “poor,” but the real question is, what do you do with that information?
+Google rates your performance on a call, marking your scores as “good,” “needs improvement,” or “poor,” but the real question is, what do you do with that information?

 • LCP: If your LCP score is over 2.5 seconds, your page is taking tooExample of Google PageSpeed Insights Diagnostics long to load, and you’ll want to look at things like server speed, image optimization, and how efficiently your resources are being loaded.